davs3275/sbs/med/collier.md

 your discovery.
 Well, if you think mankind so full of reason, pray make use of your own.
 Argue the case with the faulty person, and show him his error.
-If your advice prevails, he is what you w^ould have him ; and then there is no need of being angry.
+If your advice prevails, he is what you would have him ; and then there is no need of being angry.

 ---